Mikastiv/vk-kickstart/README.md

 const vkd = vkk.vkd; // Device dispatch
 ```

 Not all functions are loaded by default.
-If you need other functions you will need to overwrite them in the root module, like you would do for std.log.
+If you need other functions you will need to overwrite them in the root module like you would do for std.log.

 In your `main.zig`:
 ```zig